 Dental Crowns in Aurora

-Repairing damaged teeth is possible with Aurora dentist, Dr. Harry Weingarten!For teeth that are badly damaged, dental crowns can be an effective treatment option.
+Repairing damaged teeth is possible with Aurora family dentist, Dr. Harry Weingarten!For teeth that are badly damaged, dental crowns can be an effective treatment option.
 The dental crown procedure utilizes tooth-shaped coverings made of metal, ceramic, or porcelain to restore strength and eliminate discomfort.
 In addition, dental crowns may be used to anchor a dental bridge or to cap a dental implant post.

 Metal, Porcelain, or Ceramic?Dental crowns are made of metal, ceramic, or porcelain fused to metal.
 The type of crown utilized during your dental crown procedure will depend on your unique needs and goals, as well as the recommendation of your dentist.